lauralifts/loadmgt-workshop/isolation/demo-local/README.md

 ## Observing the ratelimit without enforcement

-You can generate some HTTP traffic using the config endpoint of our downstream load-generator program: [config - 5 qps](http://localhost:9094/config?http_rate=5&http_max_parallelism=50).
+You can generate some HTTP traffic using the config endpoint of our downstream load-generator program: http://localhost:9094/config?http_rate=5&http_max_parallelism=50

 As usual, open the [Grafana dashboard](http://localhost:3000/d/workshop/load-management-workshop?orgId=1&refresh=5s).
 You should see successful HTTP requests with no throttling applied yet.
 In the Envoy section you will see graphs showing